CZoephel/Flexibility-in-a-European-Energy-system/README.md

 [Model for investment and Operations Decision for Flexibility Options](https://github.com/CZoephel/Flexibility-in-a-European-Energy-system/tree/main/Modelling%20flexibility%20options%20investment%20and%20dispatch%20decisions) (see Chapter 5 in thesis)

-Further information regarding the input-data can be found in the sub-folders.
+Further information regarding the input-data can be found in the thesis as well as in sub-folders at GitHub.